Anthea Ong

 Anthea Indira Ong Lay Theng (王丽婷 (Wáng Lìtíng); born 1968) is a former Nominated Member of Parliament (NMP) for the 13th Parliament of Singapore.
 Ong is also a full-time entrepreneur and social advocate, and founder of social organisations including Hush TeaBar and A Good Space.

 Background

 Ong attended Cedar Girls' Secondary School and National Junior College.
-She earned a business degree from the National University of Singapore.
+She holds a business degree from the National University of Singapore.

 Professional career

 After graduation, Ong worked at United Overseas Bank and then conference organiser AiC.

 Ong is a professional certified coach by the International Coach Federation.
 She has served over 40 clients from Singapore, Malaysia, Cambodia, Philippines, Japan, France, Portugal, Spain, UK and the USA.

 Ong held leadership roles with multinational organisations including Pearson Plc, New York Institute of Finance, The Terrapinn Group and United Overseas Bank.

 Between 2002 and 2008, Ong founded the Singapore-based education and technology consultancy, Knowledge Director Group.

 From 2008 to 2013, Ong was Managing Director (Indonesia, Malaysia & Singapore) at Omega Performance Inc, a Washington DC-headquartered strategy and performance-improvement consulting group for banks and financial institutions.
 Additionally, she was also the Asian Lead of the Global Corporate Responsibility Board for Informa Plc.

 In December 2013, Ong left the corporate world to focus on her social entrepreneurship and advocacy efforts.